 The NVDPA have developed a short statement on the 10 things to know about the management of Absolute Cardiovascular Disease Risk (2012).

-NVDPA developed five short videos to help you understand the purpose of an absolute risk approach in general practice.
+The NVDPA also developed five short videos to help you understand the purpose of an absolute risk approach in general practice.